gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

     WORKING_DIRECTORY "./.${${dependency}.name}/build"
 )
 ```
 Here, notice that we supply an installation path to CMake.
 In this case, we set it to a directory inside the main project we install dependency for.
-This way, the main system is not affected and we can have many project with each thier own dependency set.
+This way, the main system is not affected and we can have many projects with each thier own dependency set.

 Then at that point I realized that I could use external project with this delegated CMake thing, but I decided against it.
 I needed to manage which version would be checked out and also be able to update branch packages.